 Oilmen, prospectors, roughnecks, panhandlers, fortune-seekers, card shards and bootleggers descended on the Texas town, founded in 1926 by Borger, within a matter of months.
 Overseen by Sheriff “Two-Gun Dick” Herwig, robbery became commonplace amidst gambling dens, dancehalls and speakeasies.
 Acting on citizens’ petitions, Governor Moody imposed martial law and sent troops to rid the town of lawlessness.
 The goal was eventually achieved, but not before Borger was shot and killed by his longtime enemy, Arthur Huey.

 The cast features: Phil Rodriguez, Morgan Pinales, Dara Palmer, Dan Dalbout, Joshua Meindertsma, Candice Carr, Dan McLintock and Matthew Melton.
 Musicians include: Jonathan Hoyle, Chris La Cava, John Cecil and Michael Walters.

-Crank Collective is a sponsored project of Austin Creative Alliance.
-This project is funded and supported in part by the City of Austin through the Cultural Arts Division.
+Crank Collective is a sponsored project of the Austin Creative Alliance, a non-profit arts service organization, working to advance, connect, and celebrate Austin’s creative life.
+Boomtown is funded and supported in part by the City of Austin through the Cultural Arts Division.